hovax/angular-multiStepForm/README.md

     * with specific option, goto different subquestions
     * repeat the process, until specific option leads to the answer
 * back-end
+    * a dynamic nested view for the database management section
+    * check angular-test repo

 ## Current Features
 * use two view to achieve the animation